-- 2.2 In the preparatory department, the school uses its own framework to determine attainment, based on the national framework. - 2.3 At GCSE in the years 2013 to 2016 performance has been in line with the national average for maintained schools. - 2.4 In the sixth form, A-level results for the years 2013 to 2016 have been below the national average for sixth formers in maintained schools. - 2.5 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
+- 2.2 In the junior school, the school uses its own framework to determine attainment, instead of the national framework. - 2.3 At GCSE in the years 2014 to 2016, performance has been above the national average for maintained schools. - 2.4 In the sixth form, results in A-level examinations were below the national average in 2014 and 2016, and in-line with the national average in 2015 for sixth formers in maintained schools. - 2.5 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
 The teaching enables pupils to make good progress, encompasses effective behaviour management and is supported by suitable resources.
 A suitable framework for the assessment of pupils' performance is in place. - 2.6 The standards relating to the quality of education [paragraphs 1-4] are met.